History of Sun Valley

 With the grand opening of Sun Valley, "America’s First Destination Ski Resort," celebrities flocked to the area to see America’s new grand dame of ski resorts.
 Ernest Hemingway fell in love with Sun Valley and eventually made it his home; he finished For Whom the Bell Tolls in Suite 206 of the Sun Valley Lodge.
 Clark Gable, Gary Cooper, Ingrid Bergman...they all came to play at the glamorous, new winter wonderland.

 Evidence of Sun Valley’s star-studded history can be viewed at the Sun Valley Lodge; black and white photos of smiling stars with a Sun Valley backdrop line the walls.
-Other historical information about the Valley can be found at one of our museums and at the local library.
+Other historical information about the Valley can be found at the Ketchum Museum and at the Community Library.